Artistic Direction for 2017-2018 Season

 Mark Deputter was born in Belgium in 1961.
 He studied at the Catholic University of Leuven, where he completed a first degree in Germanic Languages and Literatures and obtained baccalaureates in Theatre Studies and Philosophy.
 After completing his studies, he joined the Department of Theatre Studies at the same university.
 In 1986 and 1987, he received two research scholarships to study at the Institut für Theaterwissenschaft at the University of Vienna.
 Between 1984 and 1988, he was the editor of the Flemish theatre review Etcetera.
 In 1988, he became artistic director of the STUC performing arts centre in Leuven, a position that he held until 1995.
 In 1990, he co-founded the publishing company Bebuquin, which specialised in plays written in Dutch.
 In Autumn 1995, he moved to Lisbon where he became the director of the Danças na Cidade festival, together with Mónica Lapa.
 He remained at the head of the organisation until 2008, transforming it into one of the most prestigious festivals in Europe, the alkantara festival.
 From 1996 to 2001, he was responsible for the dance programming at the Centro Cultural de Belém and, from 2006 to 2007, of the CNB/Teatro Camões.
-Since October 2008, he has been the artistic director of Teatro Municipal Maria Matos in Lisbon.
+Between October 2008 and October 2017, he was the artistic director of Maria Matos Teatro Municipal in Lisbon.
 Over the years, he has developed various artistic projects in all four continents and is a founding member of several European networks.

 From 1995 to 2005, he worked as the manager of the record shop and music distributor Ananana, in Lisbon, and, in 2001, was the co-founder of the record shop and music distributor Flur, in Lisbon.